MidwintersTomb/MidwintersTomb.github.io/2021-02-05-Lame/index.md

 ![](./07.png)

-So, at this point, it seems that either a.) the backdoor has been fixed, or b.) the version is exploitable, which should spawn a shell on port ```6200```, however, being that we cannot connect to the shell on ```6200```, could be a local firewall blocking that port.
-Either way, no luck there.
+So, at this point, it seems that the version is exploitable, which should spawn a shell on port ```6200```, however, being that we cannot connect to the shell on ```6200```, could be a local firewall blocking that port.
 On to SMB!

 Let's run a Google search for 3.0.20-Debian exploits, and again, we'll look for GitHub.
-Let's grab the first search result that came back: https://github.com/macha97/exploit-smb-3.0.20.git
+Let's grab the first search result that came back: [https://github.com/macha97/exploit-smb-3.0.20.git](https://github.com/macha97/exploit-smb-3.0.20.git)

 We'll browse to ```/opt``` and create a folder for SMB, then let's clone that project.